nhsconnect/nhslogin/src/no-consent-guidance.md

 <ul>
   <li>they register a new level of verification</li>
   <li>they sign into NHS login for the first time</li>
-  <li>your service has an update to the scope of information required from the user</li>
+  <li>your service has an update to the user information required</li>
 </ul>

 <h3>Consent flow</h3>